grepplabs/kafka-proxy/README.md

             --default-listener-ip string                           Default listener IP (default "0.0.0.0") --deterministic-listeners                              Enable deterministic listeners (listener port = min port + broker id).
             --dial-address-mapping stringArray                     Mapping of target broker address to new one (host:port,host:port).
 The mapping is performed during connection establishment
             --dynamic-advertised-listener string                   Advertised address for dynamic listeners.
-If empty, default-listener-ip is used
+If left empty, default-listener-ip is used.
+Supports templating with {{.brokerId}} for dynamic hostnames and a fixed port if provided.
             --dynamic-listeners-disable                            Disable dynamic listeners.
             --dynamic-sequential-min-port int                      If set to non-zero, makes the dynamic listener use a sequential port starting with this value rather than a random port every time.
             --external-server-mapping stringArray                  Mapping of Kafka server address to external address (host:port,host:port).
 A listener for the external address is not started